Alternative Learning System (Philippines): Administration

 Program administration is held by the Department of Education, an agency of the government of the Philippines in charge of providing education to all Filipinos.
 Private non-government organization may deliver the program but still under the supervision of the Philippine education agency.

 Levels

 Elementary

 If a learner has not finished his or her elementary schooling, he or she may be admitted to the program.
 Learners will have to go through a Functional Literacy Test (FLT) in order for the learning facilitator to identify the level of literacy.
 Learning modules will be suggested for them to focus on relative to the result of their FLT and interest.
 The learner will then be guided to accomplish an Individual Learning Agreement (ILA).
 This ILA will be the basis for the learner and facilitator to track the progress and competencies developed by the learner.

 High school

-When the learners passed their final exams, the passers may enroll the college, prior to 2013, however from 2014 onwards, the A&E test passers may require to enroll to senior high school in year 2019.
+When the learners passed their final exams, the passers may enroll in college, prior to 2013, however from 2014 onwards, the A&E test passers may be required to enroll in senior high school in 2019.